HuygensING/hyper-collate/README.md

 ## General
 HyperCollate is a prototype collation engine that is able to handle *intradocumentary* variation (i.e. variation _within_ one document), in addition to finding the differences _between_ witnesses.
 This advanced form of collation is possible because HyperCollate looks not only at the text of a document, but also at its markup.

+When you install and run HyperCollate, you create a work environment in your browser.
+This work environment (or “server”) is a local environment, which means that only you can access it.
+In other words: you have a private environment to experiment with HyperCollate at liberty.

 ## How to use HyperCollate

 HyperCollate is easy to install and to use.
-We recommend you install the prebuild jar (option 1), although you are of course welcome to build it yourself.
+Below we give you three options to install it: downloading a  JAR or a WAR file, or building it yourself.

+Briefly put, a JAR file requires only Java 8 (or higher) to run; for the WAR file you need a web application server like Apache Tomcat.
+If you don’t know what to choose, we recommend you install the prebuild JAR (option 1).

 Because you install HyperCollate via the command-line, you need a little basic knowledge of how the command-line works.
 If you are unfamiliar with the command line, there are some good tutorials [here](http://nbviewer.jupyter.org/github/DiXiT-eu/collatex-tutorial/blob/master/unit1/Command_line.ipynb) and [here](https://pittsburgh-neh-institute.github.io/Institute-Materials-2017/schedule/week_1/command_resources.html).

-When you install and run HyperCollate, you create a work environment in your browser.
-This work environment (or “server”) is a local environment, which means that only you can access it.

-**1. Download prebuild jar (recommended)**
+###1.
+Download the prebuilt JAR (recommended)

+1. Make sure you have installed [Java 8](https://java.com/en/download/) or higher.
-1. In your terminal or command prompt, navigate to the directory from which you want to run HyperCollate.
+2. In your terminal or command prompt, navigate to the directory from which you want to run HyperCollate.
 2. Download the jar from <https://cdn.huygens.knaw.nl/hyper-collate-server.jar> to the HyperCollate directory.
 2. run `java -jar hyper-collate-server.jar server`
 3. The server will start on a random available port, look for the lines: